The geometry of CP symmetry in Kaluza-Klein models: Representation spaces versus -eigenspaces

 \subsection{Group representations and fermion generations}

-The irreducible representations of the Lie algebra $\mathfrak{g}$ on the finite-dimensional spaces of spinors $W_{m, \pi}$ and $W^\pm_{m, \pi}$ can be integrated to representations of a covering group $\tilde{G}$ of $G$ on the same spaces.
-So we obtain a lift of non-isometric $G$-actions on $K$ (preserving the topological spin structure) to unitary $\tilde{G}$-representations on the space of spinors on $K$.
-This lift seems to be new and extends the usual one for isometric actions.
+The irreducible unitary representations of the Lie algebra $\mathfrak{g}$ on the finite-dimensional spaces of spinors $W_{m, \pi}$ and $W^\pm_{m, \pi}$ can always be integrated to representations of a covering group $\tilde{G}$ of $G$ on the same spaces.
+So a non-isometric $G$-action on $(K, g)$ preserving the topological spin structure determines a unitary $\tilde{G}$-representation on the space of spinors on $S_g$.
+This group representation extends the usual one for isometric actions.
+Note that, with this simple definition, an element $h \in \tilde{G}$ that does not preserve the metric $g$ still transforms $g$-spinors to $g$-spinors, not $g$-spinors to $(r_h^\ast g)$-spinors.
+That transformation, however, will not commute with the Dirac operator $\sD^g$, in general.

-The elements in the kernel of the covering $\tilde{G} \rightarrow G$ act trivially on $K$, but may act non-trivially on its spinors.
+The elements in the kernel of the covering $\tilde{G} \rightarrow G$ act trivially on $K$, but may act non-trivially on the spinors.
 When the compact group $G$ is semisimple, the cover $\tilde{G}$ is compact semisimple as well.
 In this case, the centre of $\tilde{G}$ is a finite subgroup, and so is the kernel of the covering map.
 Now let $\mathfrak{g}' \subset \mathfrak{g}$ be the subalgebra of fundamental Killing fields on $K$.
 Assume that it is semisimple.
 Let $\tilde{G}' \subset \tilde{G}$ be the corresponding exponentiated subgroup.
-The Dirac operator on $K$ commutes with the infinitesimal transformations $\rho_V$ when $V \in \mathfrak{g}'$ is Killing.
+The Dirac operator on $S_g$ commutes with the infinitesimal transformations $\rho_V$ when $V \in \mathfrak{g}'$ is Killing.
 So it also commutes with the exponentiated transformations determined by the elements of $\tilde{G}'$.